Mangonel: China

 The mangonel originated in ancient China.
 Torsion-based siege weapons such as the ballista and onager are not known to have been used in China.

 The first recorded use of mangonels was in ancient China.
 They were probably used by the Mohists as early as 4th century BC; descriptions can be found in the Mozi (compiled in the 4th century BC).
-According to the Mozi, the mangonel was 17 ft high with 4 ft buried below ground, the fulcrum attached was constructed from the wheels of a cart, the throwing arm was 30–35 ft long with three quarters above the pivot and a quarter below to which the ropes are attached, and the sling 2.8 ft long.
+According to the Mozi, the mangonel was 17 ft high with 4 ft buried below ground, the attached fulcrum was constructed from the wheels of a cart, the throwing arm was 30–35 ft long with three quarters above the pivot and a quarter below to which the ropes are attached, and the sling 2.8 ft long.
 The range given for projectiles are 300 ft, 180 ft, and 120 ft.
 They were used as defensive weapons stationed on walls and sometimes hurled hollowed out logs filled with burning charcoal to destroy enemy siege works.
 By the 1st century AD, commentators were interpreting other passages in texts such as the Zuo zhuan and Classic of Poetry as references to the mangonel: "the guai is 'a great arm of wood on which a stone is laid, and this by means of a device [ji] is shot off and so strikes down the enemy.
 The Records of the Grand Historian say that "The flying stones weigh 12 catties and by devices [ji] are shot off 300 paces."
 Mangonels went into decline during the Han dynasty due to long periods of peace but became a common siege weapon again during the Three Kingdoms period.
 They were commonly called stone-throwing machines, thunder carriages, and stone carriages in the following centuries.
-They were used as ship mounted weapons by 573 for attacking enemy fortifications.
+They were used as ship mounted weapons by the year 573 for attacking enemy fortifications.
 It seems that during the early 7th century, improvements were made on mangonels, although it is not explicitly stated what.
 According to a stele in Barkul celebrating Tang Taizong's conquest of what is now Ejin Banner, the engineer Jiang Xingben made great advancements on mangonels that were unknown in ancient times.
 Jiang Xingben participated in the construction of siege engines for Taizong's campaigns against the Western Regions.

 In 617 Li Mi (Sui dynasty) constructed 300 mangonels for his assault on Luoyang, in 621 Li Shimin did the same at Luoyang, and onward into the Song dynasty when in 1161, mangonels operated by Song dynasty soldiers fired bombs of lime and sulphur against the ships of the Jin dynasty navy during the Battle of Caishi.
 During the Jingde period (1004–1007), many young men rose in office due to their military accomplishments, and one such man, Zhang Cun, was said to have possessed no knowledge except how to operate a Whirlwind mangonel.
 When the Jurchen Jin dynasty (1115–1234) laid siege to Kaifeng in 1126, they attacked with 5,000 mangonels.